ELloydBio/EMRMacrosOverlay/README.md

 # EMRMacrosOverlay
 Adds rudimentary macro function by copying text to clipboard based on a shortcut name.
 Inspired by EMR dot macros functionality, intended for use in EMRs that lack this basic feature.

+# Important Notice
+This tool is considered depracated as Canopy is being phased out in favor of Epic Software.
+Currently I am using [Beeftext](https://github.com/xmichelo/Beeftext/) as it covers most of my needs for text expansion at this time.
+I am currently using a script based off this code to do chart reviews and concisely generate quick laboratory text lines for easy charting.
+See: [CanopyTestSuite](https://github.com/ELloydBio/CanopyTestSuite)

 ## Tutorial
 Create basic macros by placing the text to add in a .txt file